-- who is or has been in a social relationship of a romantic or intimate nature with the victim; and - The existence of such a relationship shall be determined based on the reporting party's statement with consideration of: - > the length of the relationship - the type of relationship
+- The existence of such a relationship shall be determined based on the reporting party's statement with consideration of: - the length of the relationship - the type of relationship - the frequency of interaction between the persons involved in the relationship

 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.
 For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.